xxxNGBxxx/CppProjects/README.md

 # CppProjects
 Hello!
 My name is Vadym.
-This is my projects made with C++ and Qt 5.11.2
+This is my projects made with C++ and Qt 5.11.2, Google test.